Health & Wellness

 Q: How are classrooms and indoor spaces ventilated?
 Is there additional air filtration?

 A: We are blessed to have classrooms that are airy and well-ventilated to the outdoors.
 Four windows on ceilings will remain open during the day, and the large windows inside the classrooms will be open as well to maximize the flow of fresh air.
 The HVAC system in existing buildings are designed to circulate and filter air to and from the outdoors; air via the heat/fan systems do not get exchanged or shared between rooms.
 The HVAC system in the new building uses state-of-the-art design to ensure maximum circulation of fresh air and filtration of indoor air, and windows will remain open, Additionally, each classroom is equipped with a new portable air purifier fitted with a HEPA filter.
+We continue to follow the guidance on the optimal placement of our portable HEPA air purifiers in our indoor spaces.

 Q: What is the daily health screening?